backlight808/image-viewer/README.md

 ## Contributing

- contribute to the project. clone the repo, create a new branch use naming comnventions, contribute and create pull request.
+ Contribute to the project. clone the repo, create a new branch use naming comnventions, contribute and create pull request.

 Additional Possible Enhancements not mentioned as part of the requirement: